dsahu-03/FunTime/README.md

 Fully responsive and visually engaging

 #Technologies Used
- HTML5** – Structure and clock elements
+ HTML5 – Structure and clock elements
- CSS3** – Styling, gradients, and transformations
+ CSS3 – Styling, gradients, and transformations
- JavaScript (ES6) – Logic to update clock hands every second
+ JavaScript(ES6) – Logic to update clock hands every second

 #Project Structure
-*index.html # Main HTML file
+*index.html
-*style.css # Styling and layout
+*style.css
-*script.js # Clock logic and hand rotation
+*script.js

 #How It Works
 The clock uses CSS custom properties (--rotate) to dynamically rotate each hand based on the current system time.